InformaticsMatters/mini-apps-pose-viewer/README.md

 ## Building

-The application is distributed as a container image, normally built automatically by Travis.
-To understand how to build the app refer to the project's `.travis.yml`.
-Essentially it's a docker build command
+The application is distributed as a container image, normally built automatically using GitLab Actions.
+To understand how to build the app refer to the project's various `.gitlab/workflows`.
-like: -

-    $ docker build -t informaticsmatters/mini-apps-pose-viewer:latest .

 ## Deployment

-Container images are automatically deployed from Travis using Job Templates on our AWX server.
-The Job Templates are launched using scripts from our [Trigger AWX] project.
+Container images are automatically deployed from a GitLab Action using Job Templates on our AWX server.
+The Job Templates are launched using scripts that the Action downloads from our [Trigger AWX] project.

 ## Application versioning